Victor-93/SIST_code/README.md

 5. Salt concentration less than 0.0001 M may be outside physiological range.

-**Citations:**
+## Citations

 When using these algorithms you must cite the first paper below, and some or all of the others, depending on which types of analyses you perform:

-D. Zhabinskaya, S. Madden, C.J.
-Benham, “SIST: Stress Induced Structural Transitions in Superhelical DNA”, Bioinformatics (to be published)
+Zhabinskaya, D., Madden, S., & Benham, C. J. (2015).
+SIST: stress-induced structural transitions in superhelical DNA.
+Bioinformatics, 31(3), 421-422.

 Fye, R. M. and Benham, C. J. (1999), “Exact method for numerically analyzing a model of local denaturation in superhelically stressed DNA”, Phys Rev E, 59, 3408–3426.